 With this type of approach, teachers make learning come alive for our students.

 We learn in our own unique way.

-If what you are doing does not excite & insprie YOU, stop it right away!
+If what you are doing does not excite & inspire YOU, stop it right away!

 Students work on a project over an extended period of time.

 From a week up to a number of months or even throughout the whole school year.
-These projects are engaging them in solving a real-world problem or answering a complex question.
+These projects engage them in solving a real-world problem or answering a complex question.